MolarVerse/PQ/docs/sphinx/src/userGuide/setupFiles.rst

     system and/or pressure coupling is enabled *via* the :ref:`pressureCouplingKeys` in the ``.in`` file.
 If no moldescriptor file is provided, the element symbol (as given by the :ref:`restartFile`) will be printed to the output files instead of the atom type name.
 In case of a pure QM calculation the charge of the moltype, the atom_type_index as well as the point_charge can be set to 0 and the global_vdW_type can be omitted.
-Moreover, the  For MM calculations that utilize just the :ref:`guffdatFile`, the point_charge can be set to 0 and the global_vdW_type can be omitted.
+For MM calculations that utilize just the :ref:`guffdatFile`, the point_charge can be set to 0 and the global_vdW_type can be omitted.

 .. _guffdatFile: